IKEA's next style revolution: itself

 For the first time, it is bringing in fashion designers - Londoner Katie Eary, for instance, who is developing wild-looking textiles for items like lamps and pillow cases.

-Fashion designers can bring new zest to home furnishings because they have a less traditional view and attack colors and patterns differently, he adds.
+Fashion designers can bring new zest to home furnishings because they have a less traditional view and attack colours and patterns differently, he adds.
 “They are not taught the rules.”

 Engman’s father developed IKEA’s “Klippan” sofa in the seventies.
 It is a model that is still sold in stores today.